-For major events Ray travels to watch his clients and provide support on the day.
-He already gave me a heads up that due to other commitments he regrettably would not be able to make it to Ironman NZ, but I knew that he would be watching on-line when able.
-Ray rang me during Ironman week with final points and reassurance that all the training will full into place on the day.
+For major events, Ray travels to watch his clients and provide support on the day.
+He already gave me a heads up that due to other commitments, he regrettably would not be able to make it to Ironman NZ, but I knew that he would be watching online when able.
+Ray rang me during Ironman week with final points and reassurance that all the training will be fully in place on the day.

 – John Humphries

 If like John you have got a big goal you need assistance to complete, apply to join Team Qwik Kiwi.